tahira-h/Colsh_Bank_Analysis/README.md

 #### Results:

-The performance of two models DecisionTreeClassifier and RandomForestClassifier were used for the prediction of a dataset provided by bank services company Colsh Tech.
+The performance of two models DecisionTreeClassifier and RandomForestClassifier were used for the prediction of a dataset provided by bank services company C.T.
+Bank.
 The DecisionTreeClassifier model provided wrong calculations of 21 data points missed, and a lower accuracy score of 79%(0.70).
 In contrast, the RandomForestClassifier model provided wrong calculations of 18 data points missed, and a higher accuracy score of 82%(0.82).

 #### Recommendation:

 With RandomForestClassifier model having the highest percentage score of accuracy.
-It is recommended that bank services company Colsh Tech use the RandomForestClassifier model to present the better accuracy score for clients listed in the dataset.
+It is recommended that bank services company C.T.
+Bank use the RandomForestClassifier model to present the better accuracy score for clients listed in the dataset.